A Start-to-Finish Guide: How to Develop a Content Marketing Strategy

 Are you happy with your online advertising and ready to scale your audience?
 Don't go in without your hard earned social proof.
 Social proof is the term used to describe the likes and comments your ad has already received.
 This social proof helps build trust with the consumer.

 No one wants to be the first customer on a sketchy looking dropshipping website.
-In similar fashion, people are far less likely to click a link that hasn’t had any likes or shares.
+In a similar fashion, people are far less likely to click a link that hasn't had any likes or shares.